Thomasfoos1/TransitStopApp/README.md

 For the database, The SQLite db could be swapped with a high performing and scalable relational DB such as SQL Server or PostgreSQL.
 Both DBs are good options and the decision would come down to factors such as standardization, cost, etc.

 **3. If you used AI tools, which ones and how?**
 For this assessment, I used ChatGPT to assist with the frontend.
 For example, I used it to with help structuring and apply minimal styling to the HTML.
 On the backend, I also utilized ChatGPT as a better version of Stack Overflow.
-For example, I was able to get infomation on the Entity Framework `.EnsureCreated()` method and how this method will create an SQLite DB if it doesn't already exist.
+For example, I was able to get information on the Entity Framework `.EnsureCreated()` method and how this method will create an SQLite DB if it doesn't already exist.

 ## API Endpoints